-As a Foster Care organisation that campaigns, advocates and cares for some of the most vulnerable young people in our society, our aim and purpose is to provide young people with a safe and caring childhood without regard to race class or culture.
-We therefore support the Black Lives Matter movement.
+As a foster care organisation that campaigns, advocates and cares for some of the most vulnerable young people in our society, our aim and purpose is to provide young people with a safe and caring childhood without regard to race, class or culture.
+We therefore support the Black Lives Matter (BLM) movement.

 We acknowledge the importance of systemic change in our society and the fundamental need to remove the pursuit of profit at the expense of care provision – this attitude must be banished from the social care sector.

-We stand in solidarity with the Black Lives Matter movement.
+We stand in solidarity with the BLM movement.
 Without equality of opportunity there can be no justice.

-This website details information about the Black Life Matters work and some of the positive work they are doing:
+This BLM website details information about the work they are doing: blacklivesmatter.com

 If anyone or who they care for has been affected by the recent events or need any other support there are some useful links below: